 Thank you for your interest in graduate study programs in the Department of Ecology.
 The Ecology Department includes the Fish and Wildlife Management Program at Montana State University.
 The graduate degree programs provide opportunities for students to pursue M.S. and/or Ph.D. degrees in various disciplines under the guidance of our faculty.
-The Master's degree and the PhD degree will require a thesis.
+The Master's degree and the PhD degree will require a thesis or dissertation and research publication.
 Graduate students may conduct research on a diversity of topics pertaining to their individual areas of interest: terrestrial and aquatic ecology, fish and wildlife management, evolutionary biology, quantitative ecology, and conservation biology.
 At this time no degree program is offered online.

 |Summary of Ecology Department Application Requirements|